a. The American Academy of Family Physicians opposes government regulation of resident work hours.

 Residency programs should have written guidelines governing resident duty hours and should inform all resident of these guidelines.

-Residents should have the right to confidentiality report work hour violations to the RRC-FP and each residency program should inform residents of this right.
-(March BOD 2002) (2010 COD)
+Residents should have the right to confidentially report work hour violations to the RC-FM and each residency program should inform residents of this right.
+(March BOD 2002) (July 2015 BOD)

 Share this page